A Fast Hybrid Cascade Network for Voxel-based 3D Object Classification: Introduction

 \section{Introduction}

-In the past several years, convolutional neural networks (CNNs) have been successfully applied to many computer vision directions, such as object recognition, detection and segmentation.
-Three-dimensional (3D) object recognition is an important task in 3D environment understanding, which can be used for a wide range of applications like self-driving vehicles and autonomous robots.
-Compared to two-dimensional (2D) images, 3D data can provide rich geometrical information in three-dimensional space.
-Meanwhile, 3D data is usually acquired by depth cameras and lidar sensors, regardless of color, texture and illumination.
-Therefore, shape is the most important feature of three-dimensional objects, and its research is somewhat different from two-dimensional images.
-Traditional methods usually utilize 3D hand-crafted features, such as~\cite{rusu2009fast}, and support vector machine (SVM) classifier to recognize the shape of an object.
-In recent years, many deep learning based approaches have been proposed to improve the classification performance of a certain 3D object representation.
+In the past several years, convolutional neural networks (CNNs) have performed well in many computer vision tasks, such as object classification, detection, and segmentation.
+Three-dimensional (3D) object recognition is very important when it comes to 3D environment understanding, which can be used in a wide range of applications like self-driving vehicles and autonomous robots.
+Compared to two-dimensional (2D) images captured by RGB cameras, 3D data is usually acquired by depth cameras or lidar sensors, which provide richer geometrical information in three-dimensional space.
+Therefore, shape is the most important property when handling 3D data, while color, texture and illumination are somewhat more concerned in 2D image processing.

+Traditional methods usually utilize 3D hand-crafted features to describe 3D objects \cite{rusu2009fast}, and support vector machine (SVM) is usually applied for classification based on the extracted 3D shape features.
+However, the performance is quite limited.
+With the rapid development of deep learning, it has been proven to be effective by incorporating the deep features in many fields.
+Deep learning based approaches have also been adopted to improve the classification performance of a certain 3D object representation.

-The pioneering work MVCNN~\cite{Su2015MultiviewCN} attempts to apply 2D CNN on 3D shape analysis, which first renders a 3D object from several different view-points and extracts features from those 2D projections with 2D CNN feature extractor separately.
-Its variants include MVCNN-new~\cite{su2018a} and RotationNet~\cite{kanezaki2018rotationnet:}, etc. These image-based methods benefit from the existing well-developed network architectures, such as VGG~\cite{VGG} and ResNet~\cite{He2016DeepRL}, and achieve the best performance in 3D object classification.
-However, they are not geometrically intuitive and cannot easily be extended to other 3D tasks, such as part segmentation.
+A pioneering work of MVCNN~\cite{Su2015MultiviewCN} attempts to apply 2D CNN on 3D shape analysis, which first renders a 3D object from several different viewpoints and extracts features from those 2D projections with 2D CNN feature extractor separately.
+Its variants include MVCNN-new~\cite{su2018a}, RotationNet~\cite{kanezaki2018rotationnet:}, and etc. These image-based methods benefit from the existing well-developed network architectures, such as VGG~\cite{VGG} and ResNet~\cite{He2016DeepRL}, and achieve a good performance in 3D object classification.
+However, these approaches are not geometrically intuitive and cannot easily be extended to other 3D tasks, such as part segmentation.